Quantitative Automata under Probabilistic Semantics: Introduction

-{\em Weighted automata.} Weighted automata extend finite automata where every transition is assigned a rational number called weight.
-Hence every run gives rise to a sequence of weights, and which is aggregated into a single value by a value function.
+{\em Weighted automata.} Weighted automata extend finite automata where every transition is assigned an integer called a weight.
+Hence every run gives rise to a sequence of weights, which is aggregated into a single value by a value function.
 For non-deterministic weighted automata, the value of a word $w$ is the infimum value of all runs over~$w$.
 Weighted automata provide a natural and flexible framework for expressing quantitative\footnote{We use the term ``quantitative'' in a non-probabilistic sense, which assigns a quantitative value to each infinite run of a system, representing long-run average or maximal response time, or power consumption, or the like, rather than taking a probabilistic average over different runs.} properties~\cite{Chatterjee08quantitativelanguages}.
-First, weighted automata were studied over finite words with weights from a semiring, and ring multiplication as value function~\cite{Droste:2009:HWA:1667106}, and later extended to infinite words with limit averaging or supremum as value function~\cite{Chatterjee08quantitativelanguages,DBLP:journals/corr/abs-1007-4018,Chatterjee:2009:AWA:1789494.1789497}.
+First, weighted automata were studied over finite words with weights from a semiring, and ring multiplication as a value function~\cite{Droste:2009:HWA:1667106}, and later extended to infinite words with limit averaging or supremum as value functions~\cite{Chatterjee08quantitativelanguages,DBLP:journals/corr/abs-1007-4018,Chatterjee:2009:AWA:1789494.1789497}.
 While weighted automata over semirings can express several quantitative properties~\cite{DBLP:journals/jalc/Mohri02}, they cannot express long-run average properties that weighted automata with limit averaging can~\cite{Chatterjee08quantitativelanguages}.
 However, even weighted automata with limit averaging cannot express the following basic quantitative property (the example is from~\cite{nested}).

-\begin{example} Consider infinite words over $\{r,g,i\}$, where $r$ represents requests, $g$ represents grants, and $i$ represents idle.
-A basic and interesting property is the average number of $i$'s between a request and the corresponding grant, which represents the long-run average response time of the system. \end{example}
+\begin{exa} Consider infinite words over $\{r,g,i\}$, where $r$ represents requests, $g$ represents grants, and $i$ represents idle.
+A basic and interesting property is the average number of $i$'s and $r$'s between a request and the corresponding grant, which represents the long-run average response time of the system. \end{exa}